tomtom-forks/grafana-dashboards-manager/README.md

 If the `--config` flag isn't present in the command line call, it will default to a `config.yaml` file located in the directory from where the call is made.

-The pusher can also be called with the `--delete-removed` flag which will allows it to check for dashboards which files were removed from the Git repository and delete them from Grafana.
+The pusher also supports the following flags:

+`--delete-removed` delete dashboards (not folders for now) from grafana when the files were removed from Git

+`--push-all` create/update all folders and dashboards in grafana.
+NB this will overwrite any chances in grafana.

 ## Configure